-There are other alternatives to guns when it comes to arming security guards, however.
-While weapons such as pepper spray or tasers are currently prohibited, there is an increased support for some kind of protection for security guards after increased violent assaults towards them while at work.
+There are other alternatives to guns when it comes to armed security guards, however.
+While weapons such as pepper spray or tasers are currently prohibited, there is increased support for some kind of protection for security guards after increased violent assaults towards them while at work.

 Security guards are permitted to use reasonable force, in line with the 1967 criminal law act, which states ‘use as much force as is reasonable in the circumstances in the prevention of crime, or in effecting or assisting in the lawful arrest of offenders or of persons unlawfully at large’.
 With the increased amount of violent attacks towards security guards, there is an argument that they should carry some kind of defensive equipment.
 There are many online petitions asking the government to reassess this issue.

 In the meantime, there are other ways that security guards can protect themselves, with the use of protective vests and body armour to minimise the extent of their injuries should they be subjected to a violent attack.

 What Should Be Carried by a Security Guard?